 Ceart go leor, a mhúinteoir.

-It is important to have this matter addressed.
+It is important to have the matter addressed.
 I do not disagree with the Senator.

 I appreciate that.